skylect-dev/SCDPlayer/README.md

 ## Acknowledgments

-Thanks to the KHRando Discord community for feedback and suggestions!
+Thanks to the KHReFined, KHRando, and OpenKH Discord communities for feedback and suggestions!
+Special thanks to TopazTK support and suggestions!

 ## License